baaivision/JudgeLM/judgelm/llm_judge/README.md

 --if-fast-eval 1
 ```

-### ⭐️ Judge on JudgeLM Benchmark with a Single Script
+### ⭐️ Grade the Single Answer on JudgeLM Benchmark with a Single Script

 ```bash
 bash ./scripts/grade_single_answer_on_judgelm_benchmark.sh